Scopes

 • Use an API Client for different authorization flows and scenarios (client credentials, password, and anonymous).

-• All OAuth 2.0 clients and access tokens have a scope.
+All OAuth 2.0 clients and access tokens have a scope.
 The scope constrains the endpoints and resources to which a client has access.
-This includes whether a client has read or write access to an endpoint.
+Scope constraints include whether a client has read or write access to an endpoint.
 Scopes are immutable and defined for a single Project either inside the Merchant Center or with the API Clients endpoint.

 In the API documentation, each resource specifies the required scope(s) to perform an action.